Bumshakalaka/krAIna/README.md

 ![os](https://badgen.net/badge/Python/3.10|3.11|3.12/blue)

-Set of AI-powered tools for everyday use with OpenAi, Azure OpenAI, Anthropic or Amazon Bedrock LLMs.
+Set of AI-powered tools for everyday use with OpenAi, Azure OpenAI, Anthropic, Amazon Bedrock LLMs or [Ollama](https://ollama.com).
 1. [Chat](#chat-gui-application) - Chat GUI application built using tkinter for Assistants and Snippets.
 2. [Snippets](#snippets) — the actions that can be performed on selected text.
 3. [Assistants](#assistants) — your own specialized assistants to talk with.